CaseyHaralson/cloud-commands/linux.md

 cp -r [directory]/. [new-directory]/
 ```

-Move a file or directory:
+Move a file or directory (also used for renaming a directory):

 ```
 mv [old] [new]